csrider/mns-mobile-react/README.md

+# INCOMPLETE! - Ignore This Repo!

+Go away, unless you're a hiring manager!  ;)

+This is an early work-in-progress of my attempt to showcase my React work.
+If you came here as part of a hiring process, please refer instead to my "mns-mobile-refactor-react" repo (https://github.com/csrider/mns-mobile-refactor-react)... that is a more true-to-life representation of work I actually did (whereas this repo is more of the early beginnings of a fresh refactor).

 # MNS Connections-Mobile React Demonstrator

 A demonstrator of the MNS *Connections Mobile* UI, built on React.
 This is intended to demonstrate the next proposed version of the mobile UI/app (v3), using the latest modern frameworks.